Good protein, or just another one to leave out?

-In terms of protein, vanilla is close to tasteless without flavor, with a little more carbs but less fat.
+Vanilla comes close in terms of protein to flavorless vanilla, with a little more carbohydrates, but less fat.

-The maximum amount of protein you can find in the Bulk Pure Whey Protein line is 77g as you can see in the table.
+The maximum protein you can find in the Bulk Pure Whey Protein line is 77g, as you can see in the table.

-Bottom line, unless all your protein comes from shakes, and it's a good thing that isn't the case, these differences won't have any impact on your results.
+Basically, unless all your protein comes from shakes, and that's probably not the case, these differences won't have any impact on your results.

-This is the aminogram for Bulk Pure Whey Protein.
+This is the aminogram of Bulk Pure Whey Protein.
 (Source)

 It has already become a habit.